Janice Hadlow

-Janice Vivienne Hadlow (born November 1957 in Lewisham) is a former BBC television executive.
+Janice Vivienne Hadlow (born November 1957) is a British writer and former BBC television executive.
 She was the controller of the BBC television channel BBC Two, taking over this position in November 2008 having previously been controller of BBC Four.
 At the beginning of March 2014 she assumed a new post within the BBC responsible for special projects and seasons.
 Hadlow's post was abolished when she left the BBC in 2016.
+She has written a non-fiction book, A Royal Experiment: The Private Life of King George III (2014), and a novel, The Other Bennet Sister (2020).

 Early life

-Hadlow was educated at comprehensive school in Swanley (now called Orchards Academy), in north Kent, and graduated with a BA in History from King's College London in 1978.
-She then spent time as a Postgraduate History Researcher at Royal Holloway, University of London (1978–81).
+Hadlow was born in Lewisham, and educated at a comprehensive school in Swanley (now called Orchards Academy), in north Kent, and graduated with a BA in History from King's College London in 1978.
+She then spent time as a postgraduate history researcher at Royal Holloway, University of London (1978–81).